How Brian Dean of Backlinko Grew His Traffic in the Ultra Competitive World of SEO Blogs

 One of the areas I always struggle with is measuring traffic from my email marketing to my site.
 I do my UTM links manually with Google Campaign Builder.
 Is there a better way to go?
 Brian says that your email service provider will tell you how many people clicked on your link, but other than that, if you want accurate email metrics to show up in Google Analytics, you have to manually set up your UTM parameters for all your links.

 For more information about his favorite tools and how to create great online courses and newsletters, be sure to check the full conversation, which was loaded with interesting tips.
+And check out this SEO for news websites.

 And to support this podcast, rate and review us on Apple Podcasts here.